 As Interpersonal Neurobiology tells us, self-regulation is synonymous with self-integration.

 So, in order to grow self-regulation capacities in the young people we support … and in ourselves … we need a better understanding of integration: what it is, and how it works.
 In other words, we need to have a really good theory of integration in our back pocket.
-Drawing on Ken Wilber’s pioneering work with integral theory, Take 5! brings an integrative lens to self-regulation and social-emotional learning.
+Drawing on Ken Wilber’s pioneering work with integral theory, Take 5! brings an integrative lens to self-regulation & social and emotional learning.

-Siegel describes integration as the linkage of different elements.
+Dan Siegel describes integration as the linkage of different elements.
 Here are some examples of self-reg linkages, or integration, that occur within ourselves and with others:

 - Right and left hemispheres of the brain